Fritz von Loßberg: 4th Army

 On 16 August, the British attacked again but with orders to advance only 1500–2000 yd before digging in to repel counter-attacks.
-The attack failed on the Gheluvelt Plateau and the offensive was eventually suspended for three weeks to repair communications.
+The attack failed on the Gheluvelt Plateau and the offensive was eventually suspended for three weeks to wait for the ground to dry and to repair communications.
 On 20 September the British attacked again after a three-week dry spell, drove back the Germans on the Gheluvelt Plateau and destroyed German counter-attacks.
 Attacks on 26 September and 4 October were equally effective.
-Such bite and hold tactics forced the Germans to change.
+Such bite and hold tactics forced the Germans to change their tactics.
 Ludendorff, who increasing directed the defence, placed more men in the foremost line and waited until the following day to mount a methodical counter-attack (Gegenangriff).
 The British artillery overwhelmed the foremost defenders and their immediate supports.
-On 7 October the Germans returned to a lightly held front which would retire to the main resistance line where they would be joined by counter-attack troops, while a dense artillery barrage would be laid in front of the main resistance line.
+On 7 October the Germans returned to a lightly held front whose garrison would retire to the main resistance line where they would be joined by counter-attack troops, while a dense artillery barrage would be laid in front of the main line of resistance.
 After Ludendorff took responsibility, Loßberg does not describe the further changes in his book, which was based on a diary.

 Their final configuration was that each front division should establish a main line of resistance 400 m behind the front.
 It consisted of strong points which would hold out even if the line was breached.
 Heavy machine-guns, working in pairs, were just behind this position, along with a few field guns as anti-tank weapons.
-The battle zone extended to a depth of 8 km behind the front; it was dotted with points of resistance that if necessary would be held until relieved by the counter-attack.
+The battle zone extended to a depth of 8 km behind the front; it was dotted with points of resistance that if necessary would be held until relieved by a counter-attack.
 Since the maximum range of field artillery was 8 km attackers nearing the end of the battle zone could only be supported by their heavier guns.
 A reserve division was in position close behind this battle zone.
-If it launched a counter-attack it was led by the commander of the division at the front.
-This defensive doctrine was carried over after the end of World War I. After enormous sacrifice, by bite and hold, the British took Passchendaele Ridge on 10 November 1917.
+If it launched a counter-attack it was under the authority the commander of the division at the front.
+The British took Passchendaele Ridge on 10 November 1917.
 Now they faced another strong line of German field works while still another behind that was close to completion.